 The Board's work is presented so that the Election Committee can make the best possible assessment of the Board's competence and experience.
-The Election Committee also discussed the size of the Board, its composition, the election of a chairman for the meeting and fees for Board members.
+The Election Committee also discussed the size of the Board, its composition, the election of a chairman for the meeting, fees for Board members and the election of auditors.
 No fees were paid to the Election Committee's chairman or to any of the other members of the Election Committee.